David Lynch for Supreme T-Shirt (Blue Velvet Still)

 Material: 100% cotton

-Condition: Significant but even patina from long-term wear; graphic strong; fabric softened
+Condition: Heavily worn; even patina from long-term use; graphic intact; fabric softened